MRC-Epid-it24/intake24/docs/admin/surveys/index.md

 - `Suspension reason` - If `Suspended` state is set, additional details can be passed on to respondent using this field..

-- `Store user session on server` - If enabled, user partial submission data are sent to server for store and retrieval.
-If disabled, user partial submission data are only stored locally in client browser,
+### Search options

+- `Collect search data` - `on` / `off` control for search data contribution into the locale search index statistics

+- `Sorting algorithm` - Sorting algorithm to be used for foods search

+- `Match score weight` - Match score weight parameter for sorting algorithm

 ### Users settings

 - `Allow user personal identifiers` - `on` / `off` control to allow persistance of `email` / `name` / `phone` fields in database for respondent account

 - `Allow user custom fields` - `on` / `off` control to allow persistance of `user custom fields`

-### External communication

-- `Allow user generation` - `on` / `off` control to allow automatic user generation

-- `JWT secret for M2M communication` - string to sign JWT token.

-- `Submission notification URL` - Webhook to be called when recall data submitted.
-Internally it dispatches [SurveySubmissionNotification](/admin/system/job-types#surveysubmissionnotification) job.

-If automatic user generation is enabled, it provides two ways to generate accounts.

-#### `1.
-JWT secret is left blank`

-- Anyone can generate new respondent account using following survey URL: `app.domain.com/:surveyId/generate-user`.

-- API endpoint is rate limited and protected by `captcha` to minimize the misuse

-- This is useful for `demo-like` surveys to allow open access to anyone

-#### `2.
-JWT secret is set`

-- API endpoint can be used to create new respondent accounts.
-See [API docs](/open-api.html#tag/survey/post/surveys/{slug}/create-user){target="blank"} for more details.

-### Search options

-- `Sorting algorithm` - Sorting algorithm to be used for foods search

-- `Match score weight` - Match score weight parameter for sorting algorithm

 ### Authentication settings